plone/ansible-playbook/docs/vagrant.rst

 Testing with Vagrant
 --------------------

 This is really easy.
-Vagrant includes an Ansible provisioner and will run the playbook any time you use ``vagrant up``.
+Vagrant includes an Ansible provisioner and will run the playbook when you first run ``vagrant up`` and again when you run ``vagrant provisions``.
 While vagrant knows about Ansible, and the playbook specification is in your VagrantFile, you still must have Ansible itself available.
 The ideal thing to do is to create a Python virtualenv to the same directory and install Ansible into it.

 .. code-block:: bash